DUET: Optimizing Training Data Mixtures via Feedback from Unseen Evaluation Tasks: Optimizing Training Data Mixtures using DUET

 \subsection{Reparameterization of the optimization problem}

-To perform DUET effectively, we first reparameterize the objective function of problem $\ref{eq:original}$ into a bilevel optimization problem that, at the outer level, depends on the mixing ratio $r \in \mathbb{R}^n$ of training data domains (such reparameterization has been used in prior AutoML works \citep{chen2024towardsautoai}).
-This reparameterized problem has a unique structure that can be solved by interleaving data selection methods with BO, which we cover in Sec.~\ref{sec: solve inner} \& \ref{sec: solve outer}.
+We first reparameterize the objective function of problem $\ref{eq:original}$ into a bilevel optimization problem that, at the outer level, depends on the mixing ratio $r \in \mathbb{R}^n$ of training data domains (such reparameterization has been considered in AutoML works \citep{chen2024towardsautoai}).
+This reparameterized problem has a unique structure that aligns with DUET's global-to-local nature (Sec.~\ref{sec: solve inner} \& \ref{sec: solve outer}).

 \begin{restatable}{theorem}{reparameterization} $\Xs^*$, the optimal set of data points from $\mathcal{D}$, is the solution of the original problem $\ref{eq:original}$ iff $r^*=\textrm{ratio}(\Xs^*)$ is the optimal mixing ratio solution of the reparameterized problem: